whdnjsdyd111/peft/README.md

 - [ ] UniPELT
 - [ ] XPrompt
-  - In the XPrompt paper, they implemented importance score following [git](https://github.com/pmichel31415/fairseq)
+  - In the XPrompt paper, they implemented importance score following (ref. https://github.com/pmichel31415/fairseq)
   - So, We have to check how they implemented the importance score

 ```python